aprithul/Brew-Game-Tools/README.md

     1. <b>CodeLLDB</b><br>
     2. <b>C/C++</b> by Microsoft.<br>

-<p>The included Visual-Studio-Code workspace is already setup to make getting started as simple as possible.
-With the extensions installed, you can now open the workspace included in the root of the project, then hit F5 (or Fn + F5) to compile and run the application.<br>
+<p>Now open the project.code-workspace file in VS-Code.
+This will launch the project.
+With the extensions installed, you can now hit F5 (or Fn + F5) to compile and run your first BGT application.<br>

 ## FAQ
   <b>1.
 Where do add my own code?</b><br>